FREE SHIPPING on orders of $85 or more

 In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
 Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 Calhoun has appeared as Colquhoun, Colhoun, Colhoon, Cahoun, Cohoun, Cahoon, Cohoon, Culquhoun, Cahune, Cohune, Cowquhone, Colquhone, Culquhown, Cahoone, Calhoun, Kalhoun, Kulhoun, Kolhoun, Calhoon, Calloon, Culloone, Collune and many more.

-More information is included under the topic Early Calhoun Notables in all our PDF Extended History products.
+More information is included under the topic Early Calhoun Notables in all our PDF Extended History products and printed products wherever possible.

-Calhoun Settlers in the United States in the 18th Century
+Calhoun Settlers in United States in the 18th Century

-Calhoun Settlers in the United States in the 19th Century
+Calhoun Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.